 "There is no such thing as dry land.
 Wetness is everywhere to some degree.
 It is in the seas, clouds, rains, dew, air, soils, minerals, plants, animals.
 The sea is very wet; the desert less so.
 So, when we experience ‘water’ on the other side of a line that allegedly separates it from ‘land’, we know it to be by design, design that articulates a surface for habitation.
 This surface has served as a ground for experience, understanding and knowledge."

-Anuradha Mathur & Dilip da Cuna
+–Anuradha Mathur & Dilip da Cuna

 "We could also tell the story this way: water connects bodies across times and spaces, through various complex movements and cycles to other bodies and beings in diverse exchanges, gifts, thefts, and forsaking.
 We could think of this work of water as flow, or more specifically, as a logic of connection or communication."

-Astrida Neimanis
+–Astrida Neimanis

-Our bodies are a fundamental part of the natural world, neither separated from it nor privileged to it.
-Biologically this might be easily approved, but ever since technology has been detected as a tool for humankind, we set ourselves apart.
-Water surrounds us in entities like the ocean and the rain, that nourishes everything we feed on and even within ourselves.
-Since all living beings consist of at least some watery parts, either animal or plant, all lives are bodies of water.
-Thus we have a fundamental common with even the smallest plankton.
-Environmentalism starts with the acknowledgment that the human consists of the same material as the material world.
+Our bodies are a fundamental part of the natural world, neither separate from it nor privileged above it.
+Biologically, this may seem self-evident, yet ever since technology became a defining tool of humankind, we have positioned ourselves apart from nature.
+Water surrounds us in forms such as oceans and rain, nourishing everything we feed on.
+Since all living beings consist, at least in part, of water, whether animal or plant, all life is a body of water.
+In this sense, we share a fundamental kinship even with the smallest plankton.Environmentalism starts with the acknowledgment that the human consists of the same material as the material world.

 Alaimo, Stacy, Bodily Natures.
 Science, Environment and the Material Self, Bloomington: Indiana University Press (2010)

 "The problematic nature of this relation is becoming increasingly clear in contemporary water crises and the suspect ways in which we are managing this planet’s water resources.
-While these crises have led to international calls for recognizing water as a human right, an onto- logic of amniotics requires us to rethink this ecopolitics; I suggest that the promotion of a hydrocommons might be better suited for negotiating the interbeing of bodies of water on this planet."
+While these crises have led to international calls for recognizing water as a human right, an ontologic of amniotics requires us to rethink this ecopolitics; I suggest that the promotion of a hydrocommons might be better suited for negotiating the interbeing of bodies of water on this planet."

-Astrida Neimanis
+–Astrida Neimanis

 Neimanis, Astrida, Bodies of Water, Bloomsbury Academic (2019), p.
 163